dswd/zvault/docs/man/zvault-addkey.1.md

   * `-p`, `--password <PASSWORD>`:

     Derive the key pair from the given password instead of randomly creating it.
+    This setting requires that `--generate` is set too.

   * `-h`, `--help`: